-Torque on a Current Loop Axis of
+Torque on a Current Loop

-- What do you think will happen to a closed • rectangular loop of wire with electric current as shown in the figure? - It will rotate!
-Why?

-- Where is this principle used in? - Ammeters, motors, volt-meters, speedometers, etc - The two forces on the different sections of the wire exerts net torque to the same direction about the rotational axis along the symmetry axis of the wire. - What happens when the wire turns 90 degrees? - It will not turn unless the direction of the current changes rotation
+- What do you think will happen to a closed rectangular loop of wire with electric current as shown in the figure? - It will rotate!
+Why? - The magnetic field exerts a force on both vertical sections of wire. - Where is this principle used in? - Ammeters, motors, volt-meters, speedometers, etc - The two forces on the different sections of the wire exerts net torque to the same direction about the rotational axis along the symmetry axis of the wire. - What happens when the wire turns 90 degrees? - It will not turn unless the direction of the current changes